Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No launch/land/operate in city parks without prior written city consent.
-Commercial operations during special events require special event permit.
-Recreational flights at Al Trione Sports Complex only in unoccupied fields, minimum 100 feet from people, power lines, buildings, or light fixtures.
+No UAV launch, landing, or operation in city parks without written consent from city.
+Commercial drone photography during special events requires special event permit.
+Recreational use allowed on designated fields (Al Trione Sports Complex) only, must maintain 100-foot clearance from people, power lines, buildings, or light fixtures.

 View source